AdiHoftman/Ex2/README.md

-# project of the POKEMON GAME
+# Project of the POKEMON GAME

 The project has two parts, in the first part we built a directed weighted graph and in the second part we get a “pokemon game”  and we need to efficient it, in this game the agents try to eat the pokemons as fast as they can, the agents run on a directed weighted graph created a graph with nodes, and make actions on that graph.